522 Postmarket Surveillance Studies Program

 Section 522 Postmarket Surveillance Requirements

-Section 522 of the Federal Food, Drug and Cosmetic Act (the act) gives the FDA the authority to require a manufacturer to conduct postmarket surveillance of a class II or class III device that meets any of these criteria:
+Section 522 of the FD&C Act gives the FDA the authority to require a manufacturer to conduct postmarket surveillance of a class II or class III device that meets any of these criteria:

 - Its failure would be reasonably likely to have serious adverse health consequences.